nixjobin/Cloudflare-DynamicDNS/README.md

 # Cloudflare-DynamicDNS
 Don't like noip renewal every Month ?
 Just run this bash script and you have a fully functional Dynamic DNS in with CloudFlare

+## Features
+* Free Of Costs
+* No monthly Renewal
+* DynamicDNS using your Own domainame and CloudFlare Free account

 ### Prerequisites
 * A CloudFlare Account With a valid domain name configured in the account
 * Cloudflare Login email id